barlowlee/odccal/README.md

-# ODCcal
+# TaperCal
-This is a first stab at a pretty-printing theatrical calendar.
-Initially intended for use with Other Desert Cities at the Taper.
+This is another stab at a pretty-printing theatrical calendar.
+Intended for use during the dark weeks following "Other Desert Cities," the Carl Reiner celebration, the August Wilson Monologues, and Tribes.